AbinashBishoyi/zegoggl.es/_posts/2011-07-17-how-to-preinstall-scala-on-your-android-phone.markdown

 ---
-  title: "How to preinstall Scala on your Android phone"
+  title: "How to preinstall Scala on your (rooted) Android phone"
   published: true
 ---